olmokramer/scrollbar-width.js/README.md

 To install for usage with node.js

-    npm install scrollbarWidth
+    npm install scrollbar-width

 Then just call once in the setup of your page

-    require("scrollbarWidth");
+    require("scrollbar-width");

-A global variable `SCROLLBAR_WIDTH` will then be available.
+A global variable `global.SCROLLBAR_WIDTH` will then be available.

 ### Browser